NaveenM6524/HCL-internship-ivshmem/docs/step-by-step.md

 ```

 ### Edit VM Config (for both VMs):
-Select OS -> Open -> View ->  Overview -> XML
+Select OS -> Open -> View ->  Overview -> XML.
-Add the following xml code at the end before </devices> and apply the changes.
+Add the following xml code at the end of the xml configuration before </devices> and apply the changes.

 ```xml
 <filesystem type='mount' accessmode='passthrough'>